Roasted Grapes and Chicken

 1 tablespoon chopped fresh thyme

-Preheat oven to 400°.
-Season chicken breast evenly with ½ teaspoon each salt and pepper.
+Preheat oven to 425°.
+Season chicken breast sprinkle evenly with salt and pepper to taste.